4 Explore the Community

 Unearthing Unmet Needs

 This is the essence of ethnographic exploration.
 We may go in expecting one kind of problem, but if we stay curious and follow emotion, we uncover pains hidden in plain sight.
-The methods that follow—conversation as guided storytelling, observation and shadowing in context, role play as embodied empathy, and carefully targeted surveys—are the tools for creating these moments of discovery.
+The methods that follow (conversation as guided storytelling, observation and shadowing in context, and role play as embodied empathy) are the tools for creating these moments of discovery.
 Alongside them, secondary research broadens and triangulates what you learn in the field so you avoid spending time re-learning what is already known.

-As you work, watch the “information entropy” of your findings.
-When new stories keep surprising you, keep exploring.
+As long as new stories keep surprising you, keep exploring.
 When new data starts repeating what you already know, you’ve reached the edge of your current map.
 That’s the moment to shift from divergence into abductive synthesis and begin the converge work of themes, personas, and experience maps.

 Finding and Engaging Your People